 Pa amb tomaquet or pan con tomate is one of the most well-known Spanish foods.
-It’s especially popular in Catalonia where it’s considered a staple dish.
+It’s especially popular in Catalonia where it’s considered a staple Spanish food.

-Pa amb tomaquet is a simple Spanish dish of toasted or untoasted bread rubbed over with fresh tomato and (sometimes) garlic, and seasoned with olive oil and salt.
-It’s served at many restaurants and bars, either as tapas or as a side dish to accompany any meal from breakfast to dinner.
+Pa amb tomaquet is a traditional Spanish food classic of toasted or untoasted white bread rubbed over with fresh tomato and (sometimes) garlic, and seasoned with olive oil and salt.
+It’s served at many Spanish restaurants and bars, either as tapas or as a side dish to accompany any meal from breakfast to dinner.